yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_07.md

    ![In the Connection string section, the pencil icon is highlighted to the right of the WwiContext connection string.](media/app-service-configuration-connection-strings.png "Connection Strings")

 6. The value of the connection string should look like this:

   ``
   Server=tcp:your-sqlmi-host-fqdn-value,1433;Database=WideWorldImportersSuffix;User ID=contosoadmin;Password=IAE5fAijit0w^rDM;Trusted_Connection=False;Encrypt=True;TrustServerCertificate=True;
    ``

-7. In the Add/Edit connection string dialog, replace `your-sqlmi-host-fqdn-value` with the fully qualified domain name for your SQL MI that you copied to a text editor earlier from the Azure Cloud Shell and replace suffix with value: <inject key="suffix" /> .
+8. In the Add/Edit connection string dialog, replace `your-sqlmi-host-fqdn-value` with the fully qualified domain name for your SQL MI that you copied to a text editor earlier from the Azure Cloud Shell and replace suffix with value: <inject key="suffix" />.

    ![The your-sqlmi-host-fqdn-value string is highlighted in the connection string.](https://raw.githubusercontent.com/CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/fix/Hands-on%20lab/media/images/9.png "Edit Connection String")

-8. The updated value should look similar to the following screenshot.
+9. The updated value should look similar to the following screenshot.

    ![The updated connection string is displayed, with the fully qualified domain name of SQL MI highlighted within the string.](media/app-service-configuration-edit-conn-string-value.png "Connection string value")

-9. Select **OK**.
+10. Select **OK**.

-10. Repeat steps 3 - 7, this time for the `WwiReadOnlyContext` connection string.
+11. Repeat steps 3 - 7, this time for the `WwiReadOnlyContext` connection string.

-11. Select **Save** at the top of the Configuration blade.
+12. Select **Save** at the top of the Configuration blade.

     ![The save button on the Configuration blade is highlighted.](media/app-service-configuration-save.png "Save")

-12. When prompted that changes to application settings and connection strings will restart your application, select **Continue**.
+13. When prompted that changes to application settings and connection strings will restart your application, select **Continue**.

     ![The prompt warning that the application will be restarted is displayed, and the Continue button is highlighted.](media/app-service-restart.png "Restart prompt")

-13. Select **Overview** to the left of the Configuration blade to return to the overview blade of your App Service.
+14. Select **Overview** to the left of the Configuration blade to return to the overview blade of your App Service.

     ![Overview is highlighted on the left-hand menu for App Service](media/app-service-overview-menu-item.png "Overview menu item")

-14. At this point, selecting the **URL** for the App Service on the Overview blade still results in an error being returned.
-The error occurs because SQL Managed Instance has a private IP address in its VNet.
-To connect an application, you need to configure access to the VNet where Managed Instance is deployed, which you handle in the next exercise.
+15. At this point, selecting the **URL** for the App Service on the Overview blade still results in an error being returned.
+The error occurs because the SQL Managed Instance has a private IP address in its VNet.
+To connect an application, you need to configure access to the VNet where the Managed Instance is deployed, which you handle in the next exercise.

     ![An error screen is displayed because the application cannot connect to SQL MI within its private virtual network.](media/web-app-error-screen.png "Web App error")